Shipu12345/telegram-poll-vote/README.md

 # telegram-poll-vote
 will vote in telegram poll of a telegram group.
+We implemented Sir Asad's Optimal Option Theory here, to select our answer.

+**Sir Asad's Optimal Option Theorem:**
+    *Let A Poll, IFF the poll is a subset of a Single Select Multiple Choice Question, the Count of votes of an option is directly proportional to the probability the optimal voting option.*

 **Prerequisite:**